 You should force yourself to adopt the good habit of declaring all variables.
 You can do this by using the tip mentioned in Chapter 3.
-Specifically, select the Tools \rightarrow Options menu item in the VBE and check the Require Variable Declarations box under the Editor tab.
+Specifically, you should select the Tools → Options menu item in the VBE and check the Require Variable Declarations box under the Editor tab.
 (By default, it is not checked.
 I still have no idea why Microsoft makes this the default setting.)
 From that point on, every time you open a new module, the line Option Explicit will be at the top.
 This simply means that VBA will force you to declare your variables.
-If you forget to declare a variable, it will remind you with an error message when you run the program.
+If you forget to declare a variable, it will remind you with an error message when you run the program and it sees an undeclared variable.
 If you ever see the message in Figure 5.1-and you almost certainly will-you will know that you forgot to declare a variable (or misspelled one).